-In May 2014, the FASB issued Accounting Standards Update ("ASU") 2014-09, "Revenue with Contracts from Customers".
+In May 2014, the FASB issued Accounting Standards Update ("ASU") 2014-09, "Revenue with Contracts from Customers."
 ASU 2014-09 supersedes the current revenue recognition guidance, including industry-specific guidance.
 The guidance introduces a five-step model to achieve its core principal of the entity recognizing revenue to depict the transfer of goods or services to customers at an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
+In March 2016, the FASB issued ASU 2016-04, "Liabilities - Extinguishments of Liabilities: Recognition of Breakage for Certain Prepaid Stored-Value Products."
+ASU 2016-04 provides specific guidance for the derecognition of prepaid stored-value product liabilities.

-The updated guidance is effective for interim and annual periods beginning after December 15, 2017 and early adoption is permitted only for interim and annual periods beginning after December 15, 2016.
-The adoption of this guidance is not expected to have a significant impact on the Company's consolidated financial statements.
+These ASU's are effective for interim and annual periods beginning after December 15, 2017 and early adoption is permitted only for interim and annual periods beginning after December 15, 2016.
+The adoption of these new standards will not have a material impact to our revenue recognition of restaurant sales.